thomasjsn/powerwalker-python-lib/README.md

 ![PowerWalker PDU and ATS in my homelab](media/homelab_ats_pdu_front.jpg)

 I'm using a Raspberry Pi as a power manager in my [homelab](https://www.thomasjensen.me/homelab/), it is connected to both the PDU and ATS.
-I use MQTT to communicate with it, and report power usage etc. to things like [Home Assistant](https://home-assistant.io/).
-For graphing I'll be storing values in [Elasticsearch](https://www.elastic.co/products/elasticsearch) and displaying the data using [Kibana](https://www.elastic.co/products/kibana).
+It's best practice to have a single application responsible for communicating with the devices, as you will get communication errors if two applications tries to talk to the same device at the same time.

+I am using the `mqtt.py` script to publish ATS and PDU data on the MQTT network.
+Then you can have multiple clients subscribe to the respective MQTT topics, like [Home Assistant](https://home-assistant.io/).
+To put data in [Elasticsearch](https://www.elastic.co/products/elasticsearch) I am using another Pyhton script that "moves" data from certain MQTT topics into Elasticsearch indices.
+Then you can use [Kibana](https://www.elastic.co/products/kibana) to graph and visualize that data.

+To make sure that the `mqtt.py` script keeps running; I'm using [Supervisor](http://supervisord.org/).

 **Note!** Methods and keys may change; as I am still investigating use cases and best practices.